-Audit-related fees are fees for assurance and related services that are reasonably related to Crowe LLP's audits and are not reported under "audit fees", including, during 2020 and 2019, work performed in connection with employee benefit plan audits and consultations concerning accounting and financial reporting standards.
+Audit-related fees are fees for assurance and related services that are reasonably related to Crowe LLP's audits and are not reported under "audit fees", including, during 2022 and 2021, work performed in connection with employee benefit plan audits.

-Tax fees for 2020 include approximately \$156,000 for tax compliance, including the preparation, filing, and review of tax returns and approximately \$60,000 for tax consulting related to tax advice and tax planning.
+Tax fees for 2022 include approximately \$15,000 for tax compliance, including the preparation, filing, and review of tax returns and no fees for tax consulting related to tax advice and tax planning.
+During the fiscal year ended December 31, 2022, the Company ceased using Crowe LLP's tax compliance and consulting services.

-Tax fees for 2019 include approximately \$195,000 for tax compliance, including the preparation, filing, and review of tax returns and approximately \$63,000 for tax consulting related to tax advice and tax planning.
+Tax fees for 2021 include approximately \$119,000 for tax compliance, including the preparation, filing, and review of tax returns and approximately \$10,000 for tax consulting related to tax advice and tax planning.

-No fees were billed for professional services rendered for services or products other than those listed under the captions "Audit Fees", "Audit-Related Fees", and "Tax Fees" for 2019 and 2020.
+No fees were billed for professional services rendered for services or products other than those listed under the captions "Audit Fees", "Audit-Related Fees", and "Tax Fees" for 2022 and 2021.